 Illinois Freedom of Information Act (FOIA) Information

-The purpose of the Illinois Freedom of Information Act (5 ILCS 140/1) is to ensure that all persons are entitled to full and complete information regarding the affairs of government, and other official acts and policies of those who represent them as public officials, while at the same time, protecting legitimate privacy interests and maintaining administrative efficiency.
+The purpose of FOIA is to ensure that all persons are entitled to full and complete information regarding the affairs of government, and other official acts and policies of those who represent them as public officials, while at the same time, protecting legitimate privacy interests and maintaining administrative efficiency.
+More information about FOIA can be viewed on the Illinois Attorney General’s website at https://illinoisattorneygeneral.gov/open-and-honest-government/pac/.

-The principal mandate of the Act provides that each public body, upon submission of a written request shall (1) make available to any person for inspection, or (2) provide copies, of any requested public records that are subject to disclosure under the Act.
+The principal mandate of FOIA provides that each public body, upon submission of a written request shall (1) make available to any person for inspection, or (2) provide copies, of any requested public records that are subject to disclosure under FOIA.
 Not all records are subject to disclosure, and the Act provides for several exemptions.

-This Act is not intended to be used to violate individual privacy, nor to allow a commercial enterprise to unduly burden public resources (there are further rules covering commercial requests), or to disrupt the duly undertaken work of any public body independent of the fulfillment of the rights of the people to access information.
-The Act does not require the Fund to create new records or to answer questions other than through the production of records.
+FOIA is not intended to be used to violate individual privacy, nor to allow a commercial enterprise to unduly burden public resources (there are further rules covering commercial requests), or to disrupt the duly undertaken work of any public body independent of the fulfillment of the rights of the people to access information.
+FOIA does not require the Fund to create new records or to answer questions other than through the production of records.

 Who is the Fund’s FOIA Officer?